The diverse cold molecular gas contents, morphologies, and kinematics of type-2 quasars as seen by ALMA: Sample selection and properties

 The black hole masses and Eddington ratios reported in Table \ref{tab1} are from \citet{2018ApJ...859..116K} and were estimated using stellar velocity dispersions measured from SDSS spectra and the M$_{\rm BH}$-$\sigma_*$ relation.
-The black hole masses range from 10$^{7.5}$ to 10$^{8.6}M_{\sun}$ and the Eddington ratios (f$_{\rm Edd}$) between 0.1 and 1, which are around the median values (10$^{8.2}M_{\sun}$ and 0.2) that the latter authors report for 669 of the QSO2s in \citet{2008AJ....136.2373R}.
+The black hole masses range from 10$^{7.5}$ to 10$^{8.6}M_{\sun}$ and the Eddington ratios (f$_{\rm Edd}$) between 0.1 and 1, which are around the median values (10$^{8.2}M_{\sun}$ and 0.2) reported by \citet{2018ApJ...859..116K} from 669 of the QSO2s in \citet{2008AJ....136.2373R}.
 Thus, our seven QSO2s are near-Eddington to Eddington-limit obscured AGN in the local universe, unlike Seyfert 2 galaxies, which have typical Eddington ratios of f$_{\rm Edd}\sim$0.001--0.1.